 - 14. To add a comment to the result, press the Comment soft key. - 15.
-To accept the result, press the Accept soft key.

-NOTE: Acceptable control assay ranges are printed on the Glucose Control Solutions vial.
-If a QC test does not fall within the specified range, the meter will display FAIL.
-If the control results are within the range, the meter will display PASS.
-If the control test fails, the glucose meter and test strip may not be working as a system.
+To accept the result, press the Accept soft key. - NOTE: Acceptable control assay ranges are printed on the Glucose Control Solutions vial label.
+If a QC test does not fall within the specified range, verify that the StatStrip Glucose Hospital Meter Test Strips and Control Solutions are not past their expiration dates.

-NOTE:

-Verify that the StatStrip Glucose Hospital Meter Test Strips and Control Solutions are not past their expiration dates.
-If they are expired, immediately discard.
 Repeat the test with a new strip.
-If the second test fails, repeat the test with a new test strip vial, discard the previous vial if the test strip from the new vial passes.
+If the second test fails, inspect and clean the meter according to Section 6.3, Cleaning the Meter.
 If the third test fails, contact Nova Biomedical Technical Support toll free at 1-800-545-NOVA.